michalsn/codeigniter-nested-model/README.md

 # CodeIgniter Nested Model

 Dead simple nested model relations for CodeIgniter 4 framework.
+Relations are eager loaded.
+Each relation is one additional database query.

 ### Example